Skip to content

 Ninety-one per cent of organisations increased their composable/MACH infrastructure investment in the past year, with 90% reporting ROI met or exceeded expectations (MACH Alliance, 2025).
 SAP’s cloud-only move aligns with that industry trajectory.

 The shift to cloud-only wasn’t arbitrary.
-It solves real problems:
+It solves real problems for both sides.

-For SAP: Maintaining two deployment models (on-prem and cloud) doubles engineering effort.
-Cloud-only lets SAP ship features to all customers simultaneously through continuous delivery instead of annual release cycles.
+For SAP: maintaining two deployment models (on-prem and cloud) doubles engineering effort.
+Cloud-only lets SAP ship features to all customers simultaneously through continuous delivery rather than annual release cycles.
+That’s a massive efficiency gain for them.

-For customers: On-premise installations require dedicated infrastructure teams, manual patching, and custom scaling.
-Commerce Cloud handles all of that — including security, monitoring, and blue-green deployments — as managed services.
+For customers: on-premise installations require dedicated infrastructure teams, manual patching, custom scaling.
+Commerce Cloud handles all of that (security, monitoring, blue-green deployments) as managed services.
+Your team gets to focus on the business, not on servers.

-The trade-off: You lose direct control over infrastructure decisions.
-You can’t choose your own database, customise server configurations, or run specialised hardware.
+The trade-off: you lose direct control over infrastructure decisions.
+You can’t pick your own database, customise server configurations, or run specialised hardware.
 For most commerce workloads, that trade-off is worth it.
-For edge cases with unusual compliance or latency requirements, it’s worth evaluating.
+For edge cases with unusual compliance or latency requirements, it’s worth a proper evaluation before committing.
+We’ve had a handful of customers where the trade-off needed careful thinking.
+But only a handful.

 What Does Migration from Hybris Look Like?

 McKinsey found that 39% of B2B buyers are willing to spend $500K+ per online order, up from 28% two years prior (McKinsey, 2024).
 The stakes for getting your commerce platform right are higher than ever.
-Here’s what migration involves.
+Here’s what migration actually involves when you sit down and do it.

 What migrates directly: